|

 qin schools.

-Shi Chong (24574.619) of 晉 Jin was (ICTCL, p.962) part of a narrative tradition "telling stories of the ancient days in a language which is fairly ornate but lacks originality."
-He was a wealthy man with a villa in 金谷 Jin Gu (41049.281, a valley on the northwest side of Loyang).
-Prominent people would gather here for elegant feasts involving music, art and poetry.
-In 300 a certain Sun Xiu accused Shi Chong of political intrigue and he was executed.
-Supposedly Sun Xiu had demanded Shi Chong's wife but Shi Chong refused; after his death the wife committed suicide there.
-As a result Jin Gu was used as an allusion to tenuous nature of wealth.
-See David Knechtges (trans.)
+Shi Chong (24574.619) of 晉 Jin had a mixed reputation as a poet.
+For example, ICTCL, p.962, says he followed a narrative tradition "telling stories of the ancient days in a language which is fairly ornate but lacks originality."
+He was a wealthy man with a villa in 金谷 Jin Gu (41049.281, a valley on the northwest side of Luoyang) where prominent people would gather for elegant feasts involving music, art and poetry.
+He also had a second villa at 河陽 Heyang (north of the Yellow River, in what is today 孟州 Mengzhou, also in

 Preface and